 The benefits of annual leave

-1 - Reduce absence
+1 - Reduce absence and sickness

 Counter-intuitively, taking time off actually reduces employee absence.